Harrison Hall: Later history

 Old Main was home to not only academic tradition but also to athletic tradition.
-The Bell used in Battle for the Victory Bell between the University of Cincinnati and Miami University, who square off each year in football, originally hung in Old Main, which was near where the first football game was played in 1888.
+The bell in the rivalry for the Victory Bell between the University of Cincinnati and Miami University, who square off each year in football, originally hung in Old Main, which was near where the first football game was played in 1888.
 The Bell was rung for Miami victories and remained at Old Main until it began traveling with the winning team in the 1890s.
 Phi Kappa Tau fraternity was founded in the Union Literary Society Hall in Old Main in 1906.

 Franklin Hall was officially renamed Harrison Hall in 1931 after President Benjamin Harrison, who was an alumnus of the university.

 Before the construction of the new Harrison Hall, a fire occurred in December 1946.
-It was spotted by a group of students on Sunday, December 1 at 7:45 p.m. resulting in 150 dollars worth of damage, and destroyed one of the stained glass windows inside of Harrison Hall.
+It was spotted by a group of students on Sunday, December 1 at 7:45 p.m. resulting in 150 dollars' worth of damage, and destroyed one of the stained glass windows inside of Harrison Hall.
 Although the cause of the fire was never determined, one of the managers of the building believed that cigarette butts were the cause for the fire.

-Second structure (1959-present)
+Second structure (1959–present)

 On April 29, 1957, the State Department of Industrial Relations condemned any further instructional use of Harrison Hall after a building inspection.
 As a result, Miami allocated resources to many of the academic divisions housed within Harrison Hall to other buildings on campus including Bonham House and Ogden Hall.
 After this, plans for the new Harrison Hall began, which were decided upon on February 1, 1958 by the Board of Trustees.
 The Board stated that the new Harrison Hall should be devoted to classroom purposes and that it would house the departments of Sociology and Anthropology, Psychology, Government, and the Scripps Foundation.
 Bids for the construction of the new building were received on October 17, 1958 by the State Architect’s Office in Columbus and construction began in January.
 The cornerstone was laid on May 9, 1959 and was presided by the Chairman of the Board of Trustees, Hugh C. Nichols.
 A strike that began on June 8, 1959 interrupted the construction of the building, which was later completed in 1960.

 The new Harrison Hall was designed to resemble the old building, and is only about 60 percent as large as Old Main, yet it actually has more space for students and for activities.
 A memorandum by then President John D. Millett on April 3, 1959 discussed the potential distribution of rooms and offices within the new Harrison Hall, also stating which departments would be housed within the building.
 The official dedication of Harrison Hall occurred on October 8, 1960, which occurred inside one of the three lecture rooms featured within the building.
 The Chairman of the Board of Trustees, E.W.
 Nippert, presided over the ceremony, while James H. Maloon represented the State of Ohio.
 Harrison Hall is 40000 sqft and cost $1,004,000 to build.